ooawagaeri/tp/docs/UserGuide.md

 * `hideContact` will add a tag `hidden` to those being hidden.
 * Cannot invoke `hideContact` **again** to those being hidden.
+* Contacts hidden does not display in MyCRM unless `listContact -a` is invoked.
 * So far hiding a specific contact will not affect job card.

 Example: